awwx/meteor-wiki/New-Template-API.md

 When the annotation functions are not called from inside Spark.render, they are harmless no-ops.
 This makes it easy to create "dual use" templates that can be rendered either to strings (when called directly) or to DOM nodes (when called inside Spark.render.)

 The DocumentFragment returned by Spark.render should be inserted into the DOM document immediately.
-If, at flush time (see 'deps' documentation), the rendered nodes aren't in the document, then Spark will clean up the nodes, tearing down the annotations and calling any `destroy` functions that you have set up.
+If, at flush time (see 'deps' documentation), the rendered nodes aren't in the document, then Spark will clean up the nodes, tearing down the annotations and calling any `destroyed` functions that you have set up.

 ### Spark annotation types